Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 Mistake 5: Insufficient bank balance to block

 The ASBA system blocks the full application amount in your linked bank account from the moment you apply until allotment.
-If you apply for 10 units of a Rs 100-face-value IPO at Rs 100 per unit, the bank blocks Rs 1,000.
-If you apply for 100 units, Rs 10,000 — and so on.
+Apply for 10 units of a Rs 100-face-value IPO at Rs 100 per unit and the bank blocks Rs 1,000.
+Apply for 100 units, Rs 10,000.
+And so on.

 Insufficient balance means the application is filed in Mero Share but the bank rejects the block.
 The application fails, and you find out only after the IPO closes.